Noise-reduction advice for the tendering, design, construction and maintenance of the HSL

 Concrete slab track

 The concrete slab track used for the HSL offers major civil-engineering benefits, as it is durable and requires little maintenance.
 It also offers greater passenger comfort.
 However, it creates more noise pollution than standard ballast track with concrete sleepers.
 The decision to use concrete slab track was made after the route was set in stone, so the extra noise had not been taken into consideration during its planning.
-As a result, the government decided that this type of track could only be used if the extra noise pollution could be eliminated.
+As a result, the government and Infraspeed decided that this type of track would only be used if the extra noise pollution could be eliminated.
 To complicate things further, increasing the height of the soundproof barriers was not an option.
 We were asked to devise a solution, which was a tough task given that the system only existed on paper at the time.

 Catalogue of measures

 The first step was to devise a strategy for tackling the problem.
 Not only did we have to devise a technical solution for reducing noise pollution, but we also had to convince the government that the solution would work before the track had even been built.
 Together with the renowned institution ISVR & Müller-BBM, we created models that allowed us to predict the noise levels that concrete slab track would create.
 The same models were then used to test our solutions.
 We created a catalogue of measures that could be applied at various locations along the track, including noise-reducing rails, sound-absorbent slabs, soundproof mini-barriers and acoustic grinding.
 Noise reduction was not the only important factor: the solutions also had to be safe, durable, easy to maintain and affordable.